wirc-sjsu/firebench/docs/standard_format.md

 ## Compression

-Compression of datasets is done using Zstandard.
-It is included in the python library `hdf5plugin` so no external dependency is needed.
-Compression level can go from 1 (low compression, faster) to 22 (highest compression, slower).
-Zstandard has been chosen for its better I/O and better compression performance than more classic gzip compression.
-As most benchmarking processes are not time sensitive, the recommended compression level is **20**.
+Datasets use Zstandard compression through the Python package `hdf5plugin`, so no separate system library is required.
+Compression levels range from 1 (faster, less compression) to 22 (slower, more compression).
+The recommended level is **20** for workflows where file size matters more than write time.

 ## Units
-**No units is implicitly assumed.**
+**No unit is assumed implicitly.**
 Units are described as strings that are compatible with [Pint](https://pint.readthedocs.io/en/stable/) terminology.
 The default unit registry (*i.e.* the list of acceptable units) can be found [here](https://github.com/hgrecco/pint/blob/master/pint/default_en.txt).

 Units must be specified: